Are you clear on the difference between

 "So you feel I'm

-too sensitive." or "You feel you're
+too sensitive." or

 ignoring me."

-These are statements, not questions - and
+Hearing checks are statements, not questions, and

 they are

-not agreements.
+agreements.
 If your partner nods,

-grunts, or says "Yeah," then calmly repeat your
+grunts, or says "Yeah," then

 I-message (above) with good eye contact - and expect more